How Master Builders Transformed a Kitchen Area into a Glass Home Wine Cellar in Los Angeles

 The 3-dimensional drawings provide better visualization of the completed glass wine cellar for a home in Los Angeles.
 Clients have the opportunity to modify any detail in the design.
 After they approved the design, the installation can be started.
 In this renovation project, the owners agreed with the design.

 After combining various racking configurations, Coastal Custom Wine Cellars came up with a design for 632 bottles.

 Preparing the Room: Requirements for Building a Safe Glass Wine Cellar in a Los Angeles Home

 The preparation was difficult for Coastal Custom Wine Cellars.
 Before starting the installation process, they had to:

 - Reroute the electrical outlets

 - Account the back wall

-The first step they did was to demolish the existing wall coverings to determine the capability of the self-contained wine refrigeration system that would be installed in the home wine cellar in Los Angeles.
+The first step they did was to demolish the existing wall coverings to determine the capability of the self-contained wine refrigeration system that would be installed in the refrigerated wine cellar in Los Angeles.
 They had to make sure that the walls and ceiling had the proper seal.

 A well-sealed wine room has a significant role in preserving the desirable characteristics of the wine.
-This is the main reason correct insulation is required in building refrigerated wine cellars.
+This is the main reason correct insulation is required in building refrigerated glass wine cellars.

 Without correct insulation, there will be extreme temperature fluctuations in the room.
 Moreover, poor or no insulation will trigger mold growth, which can affect the structural integrity of your wine racks, walls, and ceiling.
 Mold can also grow on the cork and may affect the overall quality of the wine.